 New songs illuminating Oregon’s history.

 “Maxville to Vanport” is new multi-media concert of songs and video for the Portland Jazz Composers Ensemble featuring vocalist Marilyn Keller that tells the story of two little-known Oregon towns and the diverse residents that made them unique.
-With music by Ezra Weiss, text by Renee Mitchell, video by Laura Lo Forti created in a community-guided process, we hope to shed more light on parts of Oregon’s history that deserve wider recognition.
+With music by Ezra Weiss, text by Renee Mitchell, video by Kalimah Abioto created in a community-guided process, we hope to shed more light on parts of Oregon’s history that deserve wider recognition.